Minimum Program Duration

 Students must obtain a B or better in all required coursework described below.

-Four half-semester courses in the psychopathology series are required.
-Two of these courses (740 I and II) focus on child, adolescent, and developmental psychopathology.
-The other two courses (741 Iand II) focus on adult psychopathology.
+Two courses in the psychopathology series are required.
+These courses focus on child, adolescent, and developmental psychopathology (740) and adult psychopathology (741).

 Clinical training series